DNA leads to arrest in 2015 home invasion, sex assault

-URBANA — A man whose DNA was recently matched to evidence from a 2015 sex assault in Rantoul has been arrested.
+URBANA — A man whose DNA was recently matched to evidence from a 2015 sexual assault in Rantoul has been arrested.

-Laycell D. Wright, 32, of Rantoul, appeared in bond count Saturday, where Judge Ben Dyer ordered that he be held in lieu of $1 million bond pending his formal charging Tuesday in connection with an Aug.
-16, 2015, home invasion and sex assault.
+Laycell D. Wright, 32, of Rantoul, appeared in bond court Saturday, where Judge Ben Dyer ordered that he be held in lieu of $1 million bond pending his formal charging Tuesday in connection with an Aug.
+16, 2015, home invasion and sexual assault.

 The woman said she was on her front porch when a man started talking to her about trying to find a free wi-fi signal.
 After a brief conversation, he left and she went inside.